exebook/dotcall/README.md

  - beware of using `this`, because it will be bound to silently created functions, use known patterns like `var me = this` and then use `me` instead.
  - remember that new visibility block is created after each `.(`
  - `return` can be used to abort your block of functions, but remember that although the execution will not happen after the line with `return`, the `return` is actually rather just an exit, returning values from nested hell entries is way too tricky.
+ - do not be afraid of strange error messages returned by Node.js if you made a typo.
+They will not necessarily point you at the line where the typo was just made.
+You will need to understand what's going on wrong.
+ - if you want to see the intermediate output either use node+chrome debugger tools or enable saving the intermediate result to a file in `dotcall.js` manually

 ###install with npm
 ```javascript